-As your financial goals and spending habits evolve, the credit card that was once perfect for you might become less than ideal.
-Rather than simply canceling your old card and applying for a new one, you can often make a "product change" (PC) within your card issuer's offerings.
-This guide explains how to effectively upgrade or downgrade your credit card, allowing you to adapt your financial tools to your current needs.
-This is a key component of a Navigating Advanced Credit Card Strategies approach to credit card management.
+As your financial goals and spending habits evolve, the credit card that once suited you may no longer be ideal.
+Instead of canceling and applying for a new card, you can often make a "product change" (PC) within the same issuer’s card family.
+This guide explains how to upgrade or downgrade your credit card effectively, helping you adapt your financial tools to your current needs.

 A credit score is a three-digit number, typically ranging from 300 to 850, that predicts your creditworthiness—how likely you are to repay borrowed money on time.
 Lenders use this score to assess the risk of lending to you and to determine the interest rates and terms of any credit you might receive.